devedmonton/codevid19.com/README.md

 ## Contributing

-Fork and work in your own private branch.
+**tl;dr:** Fork and work in your own private branch.
 We recommend fetching and rebasing often from `upstream`.
 Submit a PR.

+For more details, check out [CONTRIBUTING.md](https://github.com/devedmonton/codevid19.com/blob/master/CONTRIBUTING.md).

 ## SASS & Jekyll Interaction